 Opening a Practice

 Be cautious about accepting new matters until you lay the foundation for your new practice.
-This foundation means setting goals, obtaining business licenses, obtaining services, obtaining technology resources, learning software, and setting up workflow systems.
+This foundation means setting goals, obtaining business licenses, Finding services and technology resources, learning software, and setting up workflow systems.

-We also offer the Law Office in a Box® for $119, which contains the New Practice Packet and many useful forms and examples; the price also includes an hour of consultation time.
+We also offer Law Office in a Box® for $50, which contains many useful forms and examples.

 Go to myWSBA to update your contact information in the public Lawyer Directory.

 Accepting fees for your services means that you must acquire a business license for Washington and for the municipality where your practice is located and/or conducts business.
 Contact your municipality.

 More information on opening a business in Washington is on the State of Washington Business Licensing Service website.
 The site includes a Business Licensing Resources Guide that allows you to select items that match your business plan to receive a list of contacts for city, county, state, and federal licenses and taxes.

 Banks often ask for your Federal Employer Identification Number (EIN) before you can open a business account or a trust (IOLTA) account.
 Do you need a trust account?
 To find out, visit IOLTA and Client Trust Accounts.

 Office space.
 You can delay deciding about office space.
 If you choose an office setting, there are alternatives such as executive suites for full-time or part-time use, sub-rentals in law firms, and traditional lease arrangements.
 Here are some examples:

 Business plan.
 Think about your goals and develop a plan.
 Examples are practice area, location, services, fee arrangements, budgets, financial resources, business development, and staffing.
 More information: